Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Conclusions

 \section{Conclusions}

-This work provided a systematic investigation for a greater understanding of the layer height variations and self-stabilization in LMD.
-The work shows the development of modeling and experimental methods to evaluate the powder catchment efficiency inline the process.
-For this task a load cell setup was constructed and employed during the LMD of AISI 316L stainless steel with a robotic deposition system, while a coaxial triangulation device measured the deposition height during the process.
-The results confirm the link between powder catchment efficiency and height variations during the process.
-The main outcomes of the work are as follows. \begin{itemize} \item The powder catchment efficiency mainly relies on the balance between the laser power and the delivered powder mass flow rate.
-The resulting layer height depends on the interplay between powder catchment efficiency, delivered mass flow rate, and scanning speed.
-Considering a geometric interaction zone as proposed in the analytical model, the laser beam should provide the required energy to fuse the deposited powder.
-Accordingly, the standoff distance plays a crucial role in the determination of the powder catchment efficiency, hence of the layer height, because of the variable laser-powder interaction.
-For the considered system the maximum achievable efficiency was limited by the partial overlap between laser and powder beams. \item The initial standoff distance defines the initial geometrical conditions that determine the powder and laser beam interaction zone.
-The deviations from this initial condition depends on the capacity of the laser to melt the delivered powder, determined on the process parameters.
-For each explored parameter set, the self-stabilization condition differed in the final standoff distance and powder catchment efficiency, while the layer height increment could be matched.
-Such passive stabilization mechanism is associated to an efficiency reduction.
-The only condition that could not provide a self-stabilization of height was associated to a combination of low laser power, low powder flow rate, and high scanning speed, which did not guarantee a sufficient layer growth to match the robot height increment. \item The powder distribution, hence the nozzle design, plays a critical role on the selection of the process parameters, especially of the initial standoff distance.
-Although limited to the experimented nozzle type, the work showed that the process parameters can be adapted to a higher powder catchment efficiency for different parameter sets.
-This can be useful not only for developing higher material usage in the process, but also for maintaining a stable deposition when thin tracks may be required, enhancing the geometrical accuracy and process robustness. \item The use of a load cell system is a straightforward approach to measure the powder catchment efficiency, and hence the process stability.
-However its use in larger constructions is invasive and difficult.
-Instead, the coaxial optical triangulation system was proven to be sufficient for estimating the powder catchment efficiency through an analytical model, despite its several strong assumptions.
-Hence coaxial triangulation can be used also for process comprehension, along with its main use as an inline height measurement tool. \item The work shows that through the use of the described experimental and modeling framework, process maps can be generated to establish the link between the powder catchment efficiency and the standoff distance.
-This can be potentially integrated to path planning during the generation of the computer aided manufacturing (CAM) code.
-Moreover the model can be applied to train the response of closed-loop control systems to obtain a regular deposition growth, e.g. integrating the dimensional measurement by means of coaxial triangulation with a feedback correction on the process parameters such as laser power, scanning speed, or powder flow. \end{itemize}
+This work provides a systematic investigation of layer height variation and self-stabilization in LMD.
+Modeling and experimental methods have been developed to evaluate the powder catchment efficiency inline the process.
+The deposition mass and height have been monitored in real-time in different process conditions by means of a custom measurement system.
+The main outcomes of the work are as follows. \begin{itemize} \item The powder catchment efficiency mainly relies on the balance between laser power and delivered powder rate.
+The layer height depends on the interplay between powder catchment efficiency, delivered powder rate, and scanning speed. \item The standoff distance plays a crucial role in the determination of the powder catchment efficiency, hence of the layer height, because of the variable laser-powder interaction. \item The maximum achievable efficiency was limited by the partial overlap between laser and powder beams. \item The height growth deviates from the initial conditions, depending on the process parameters and on the amount of energy provided by the laser source. \item The self-stabilization mechanism is associated to efficiency reduction, which leads the deposition growth to match the height increment at different final values of standoff distance and powder catchment efficiency. \item Self-stabilization cannot be reached in conditions of low laser power, low powder flow rate, and high scanning speed, which do not guarantee a sufficient initial layer growth. \item The powder distribution, hence the nozzle design, plays a critical role on the selection of the optimal process parameters, especially of the initial standoff distance. \item The use of a load cell system is a straightforward, but intrusive, approach to measure powder catchment efficiency.
+The coaxial triangulation system was proven as a convenient alternative tool for the process stability comprehension. \item Process parameter maps were calculated to establish the link between powder catchment efficiency, layer height, and standoff distance, and can be used to identify the optimal process conditions. \end{itemize}